Before You Buy: Dodge Challenger Pros & Cons

 The Challenger is not precisely known for its low running costs and owning a Challenger can be expensive with high insurance rates, repair costs and fuel consumption.
 The high fuel consumption is a no-brainer but the tire replacements can be quite frequent and heavy on your wallet.
 Performance tires deliver exceptional grip but their tread also wears off quickly.

-Not a good for beginner drivers:
+2. Not good beginner driver car:

 Not to rain on anyone’s parade, but the Challenger is not for everyone, particularly beginners and those searching for their first car.
 The Challenger is a no-holds-barred burnout machine that is far faster than conventional cars.
 So think twice before purchasing the Challenger as your first car or giving it to a giddy teen.